drteeth/elixir-es-cqrs/slides.md

 * I've done a lot of things in my past, including c# where a lot of these ideas originated.

 ---
+class: center, middle

+# Intro to Event Sourcing and CQRS
+### (And a little DDD)

+???

+# We're going to be exploring what ES/CQRS are and how they differ from traditional methods.

+# With a quick show of hands, Who has looked into either of these patterns?

+---
 class: center, middle, inverse

 # Context: where are we now?

 ???

-A brief overview of current practices, so we have something to contrast against when we get to the new stuff.
+First, a bit of context so we have something to constrast against when we define Event Sourcing and CQRS.

 ---
-class: middle
+class:

 # SQL & ACID transactions

-Pro
+Pros:
+* Well known
 * Easy
 * Safe
-* Well known
 * Strong consistency

-Con
+Cons:
 * Locks and contention
 * Doesn't scale that easily

 ???

-# For most backend development,
-# SQL is a solid bet, but it can start to fall down at scale
+# For most backend development, SQL is a solid bet, but it can start to fall down at scale

 * Especially when we out-grow a single machine

-* We scale by sharding & by replication
-* Replication uses a log of events that followers tail
-* Hang on to that idea.

 ---
-class: middle
+class:

 # 3rd normal form
 * Provide a canonical source for data and relationships